Note

 - Global Admin/Tenant Admin

-In the Azure portal, the Impacted Resources tab under Service Health > Security Advisories displays resources impacted from a security incident.
-Along with resource information, Service Health provides the information shown here to users whose resources are impacted by a security incident:
+In the Azure portal, the Impacted Resources tab under Service Health > Security Advisories displays resources impacted from a security advisory.
+Along with resource information, Service Health provides the information shown here to users whose resources are impacted from a security advisory:

-The following examples show a security incident with impacted resources from the subscription and tenant scope.
+The following examples show a security advisory with impacted resources from the subscription and tenant scope.

 Subscription